Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The single track continues along these charming walls lined with vineyards and olive trees.

-In less than 400 meters, a left turn puts us back onto gravel road that walks toward our destination, Alvorge.
+In less than 400 meters, a left turn puts us back onto a gravel road that takes a final climb toward our destination, Alvorge.

-In about 850 meters, the gravel road comes to a T-intersection where we turned right onto the Rua David Miguel Namora at 21.8 kilometers
+After about 850 meters, the gravel road comes to a T-intersection where we turned right onto another lane at 21.9 kilometers.
+There is a nice information board at the turn.

 The albergue sleeps ten, but we were the only ones there that night!
-There is no kitchen to speak of, and the place was only marginally clean when we arrived.
-They do have individual cubbies which were nice, but the bunk beds had washable sheets on them that most likely hadn't been washed in some time!
+There is no kitchen to speak of except for a microwave, and the place was only marginally clean when we arrived.
+They do have cubbies for two which were nice, but the bunk beds had washable sheets on them that most likely hadn't been washed in some time!

 Since we arrived early in the afternoon, around 2:00 pm, and it was nice and sunny, Rich stripped his bed and hand washed his fitted cotton-knit sheet in the outside hand sink that you can see in the photo of the albergue, above.

 I was too lazy to wash that heavy sheet, so I found the cleanest blanket in the place, and put it over the bed, like a sheet.
 I had my sleep sack, so I felt OK with that.
 There were no bed bugs!
 If there had been, I don't know what I would have done!
-(Since at the time this was the only accommodation in Alvorge).
+(Since at the time this was the only accommodation in Alvorge.
+And perhaps things have changed since my original story.
+Current reviews say it is austere but comfortable.)

 We had plenty of time to relax, wash our clothes and sit in the warm spring sun.
 We went back up to the café for an early drink and they asked us if we were hungry.
 We said "yes" and they asked if an omelette was OK and we repeated the "yes!"
 They fed us an early dinner at about 6:30.
 Wonderful!